nhu92/Mixed-DNA-Project/07-TestKewData.md

 I am initializing a code to automatically test different parameters and summarize them into a single table.
 Then, we can merge all tables and play with some statistics and plotting.

+The evaluation code will output a series of values in t he confusion table, including TPR, TNR, FPR, FNR, PPV, NPV, ACC, etc. These values will be used to select a nice delta value for function mean + delta * sd.
+I will plot some of these values, also identify the bad samples, classify the valid input.
+Later I will also link these information to the input reads stats to see the coverage.